huaweicse/cse-collector/README.md

 ```

 #### Configurations
+in chassis.yaml file.
-You need to configure your microservice to send the data at regular interval to
+You need to configure your micro service to send the data to
-Huawei CSE Dashboard.
+Huaweicloud ServiceStage.

 ```
 cse: